Mechazawa/REDBetter-crawler/README.md

     $ pip install --user -r requirements.txt

-Alternatively, if you have setuptools installed, you can do this (in the source directory):

-    $ python setup.py install

-This should theoretically install all required dependencies automatically.

 Furthermore, you need several external programs: mktorrent, flac, lame, and sox.
 The method of installing these programs varies depending on your operating system, but if you're using something like